nemethconsulting/rec-hockey-svc/docs/tut-update-winloss.md

 1. Start with a `GET` call to the `teams` resource to retrieve your team's details, or review our [teams resource](res-teams.md) doc to find the required fields.

-2. Let's assume you are updating the `winLossRatio` for the Seattle Kraken (team `id` = 5) after losing their second game against the Calgary Flames (They won their first game).
+2. Let's assume you are updating the `winLossRatio` for the Shoreline Squids (team `id` = 5) after winning their first game against the Bothell Blizzards.

 **Note** The `winLossRatio` field uses the format W-L-OTL where W is wins, L is losses, and OTL is overtime losses.